bacor/chant21/README.md

 Chant21 is free and open source software licensed under the MIT license.
-The gabc files in `chant21/examples` come from GregoBase and are in the public domain (CC0).
+The gabc files in `chant21/examples` come from GregoBase and are in the public domain (CC0); the volpiano examples come from the Cantus Database and are licenced under CC BY-NC-SA 4.0.
 If you use Chant21 in your research, please cite the paper describing the software:

 > (forthcoming)